rhu3/datamodels/README.md

 # Databases #

-This GitHub repository contains a collection of Markdown files describing different database products that are not covered in this course.
+This GitHub repository contains a collection of Markdown files describing different database products that are not covered in INFO 330 course.

 * SQLite: sqlite.md
 * Couchbase: couchbase.md